 Cyber Security Research Centre

-The new Cyber Security Research Centre at our Mt Albert campus is the first of its kind in New Zealand.
+The Cyber Security Research Centre at our Mt Albert campus is the first of its kind in New Zealand.
 It’s a joint venture between Unitec and Japan’s National Institute of Information and Communications Technologies (NICT).
-It provides organisations with cloud-based cyber security technologies and is home to the first nationwide Darknet/Livenet station to monitor New Zealand’s Cyber Security.
+It provides organisations with cloud based cyber security technologies and is home to the first nationwide Darknet/Livenet station to monitor New Zealand’s Cyber Security.